victorviro/ml_pipeline/documentation/airflow_setup.md

 echo $AIRFLOW_HOME
 ```

 We can create a user, run `airflow db init` and up the airflow web server and scheduler, but first we setup the postgres backend db (instead of sqlite by default).
-We can follow these [intructions](https://stackoverflow.com/questions/58380835/implementing-postgres-sql-in-apache-airflow).
+We can follow these [intructions](https://stackoverflow.com/questions/58380835/implementing-postgres-sql-in-apache-airflow) or the [airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html#set-up-a-database-backend).

 For example, to create a database `airflow` with password `airflow` and a db `airflow` in postgre console (more info in sublime docs postgres):